-In terms of the transport modelling scenarios for the traffic and transport assessment, as per the Strategy proposals, there are no specific demand management measures included in the Do Minimum scenario in the 2028 Opening year, other than constraining parking availability in Dublin at existing levels.
+In terms of the transport modelling scenarios for the traffic and transport assessment, as per the Strategy proposals, there are no specific demand management measures included in the Do Minimum scenario in the 2028 Opening Year, other than constraining parking availability in Dublin at existing levels.
 For the design year, 2043 scenario, demand management is included in the Do Minimum in line with the Strategy's Core Demand Management Measures; Reduction of free workplace parking in urban areas, increased parking charges in urban areas and adjustment of traffic signal timings across the metropolitan area to better facilitate movement by sustainable modes.

-6.4 Do Something Scenario
+6.4.4 'Do Something' Scenario

 The Do Something scenario represents the likely conditions of the direct and indirect study areas with the Proposed Scheme in place.
-The traffic and transport elements of the Proposed Scheme are presented in detail in Chapter 4 (Proposed Scheme Description) of the EIAR.
+The traffic and transport elements of the Proposed Scheme are presented in detail in Chapter 4 (Proposed Project Description).

-6.5 Construction Phase
+6.4.5 Construction Phase